ConfederacyOfGaia/Gaia/campaign-log.md

 1 ruby, 1 emerald, 1 sapphire, with the following properties:

-- Emerald [Dav]: *This gemstone has 5 charges.
-While holding it, you can use an action to expend 1 or more of its charges to cast the *false life* spell from it.
+- Emerald [Dav]: *While holding this gemstone, you can use an action to expend 1 or more of its charges to cast the false life spell from it.
 For 1 charge, you cast the 1st-level version of the spell.
 You can increase the spell slot level by one for each additional charge you expend.
-The gemstone regains 1d6 + 1 expended charges daily at dawn.
+The gemstone has 5 charges, and regains 1d6 + 1 expended charges daily at dawn.
 If you expend the gemstones's last charge, roll a d20.
-On a 1, the gemstones crumbles into ashes and is destroyed.*
+On a 1, the gemstone crumbles into ashes and is destroyed.*
+- Ruby [Quilyn]: *When you use your Wild Shape ability, the form's AC increases by your Wisdom modifier (minimum of 1) and the form's hit points and hit point maximum increase by your Wisdom modifier + your druid level.
+The gemstone must be on your person when you transform and it becomes part of the chosen shape.*
-- Sapphire [Quilyn]: *You can use an action to regain one expended spell slot.
+- Sapphire [Cloaken]: *You can use an action to regain one expended spell slot.
 If the expended slot was of 4th level or higher, the new slot is 3rd level.
-You can use this feature once per long rest.*
+You can use this feature once per day.*
-- Ruby [???]:

-Allocate these as appropriate.

 </div>